In this section

 The FAC has two types of members: volunteer parents and carers of young people as well as staff representatives.
 We work together to ensure consumer expertise and experience is available to the health service.
 The Chairperson of the group is a position that is always held by a parent

 member.
-All members on the current FAC group have committed to be part of the team for 2 years, come from all different backgrounds and reside in both metropolitan and rural areas of Victoria.
+All members on the current FAC group have committed to be part of the team for 2 years, come from diverse backgrounds and reside in both metropolitan and rural areas of Victoria.
 As such, we are committed to constantly improving care for families at The Royal Children’s Hospital.

-We are a recognised Family Advisory Committee of The Royal Children’s Hospital, Melbourne.
-This means we adhere to the policies set by the RCH, which includes our obligation to maintain patient confidentiality.
+As a recognised Committee of The Royal Children’s Hospital (RCH), Melbourne, we adhere to the policies set by the RCH, which includes our obligation to maintain patient confidentiality.

 Family Advisory Council to promote and improve the RCH's approach to patient and family centred care.
 The key principles of patient and family centred care are: